Donnie Darko (2001)

 Donnie's English class watches this, and topics are discussed.

-brief flashback to young Samantha dancing with Sparkle Motion is from DD
+Brief flashback to young Samantha dancing with Sparkle Motion is from Donnie Darko.

 Clips of mistakes shown